fischor/kubetnl/README.md

 You still might choose `kubetnl` because:

 With Telepresence, you need a to setup a Deployment manually before anything can be forwarded.
-Telepresence will then inject sidecar containers into the pods of that Deployment that are responsible for forwarding connections. `kubetnl` on the other hand creates a new service and pod for you, so no Deployment needs to be set up before.
+Telepresence will then inject sidecar containers into the pods of that Deployment that are responsible for forwarding connections. `kubetnl` on the other hand creates a new service and pod for you, so there is no need to setup anything before the tunnel can be opened.

 Telepresence will have to create a new namespace with a *Traffic manager* deployment (but setting it up and tearing it down is super easy) before anything can be forwarded.
 With `kubectl` there is no extra setup needed.